Home » Timber Frame Plans » House Plans » Cabin Plans » 20×20 Timber Frame Lean-To Shed Plan

 5. Katrina Williams

 We would not recommend eliminating the braces without consulting an engineer.
 Braces are critical to the strength of any frame.
-Our custom design department might be able to help you- you cam find out more information on those service here.
+Our custom design department might be able to help you- you cam find out more information on those services here.

 Shopping Cart